UWPCE-PythonCert/SystemDevelopment/slides_sources/source/documentation.rst

 Sphinx Directives for docstrings
 ---------------------------------

-IF you put sphinx formatting in a docsting, then Sphinx Autodoc and format it nicely for you.
+If you put sphinx formatting in a docsting, then Sphinx Autodoc and format it nicely for you.

 ::